Saddle point preconditioners for weak-constraint 4D-Var: Introduction

 Weak-constraint 4D-Var is used in numerical weather prediction (NWP) to estimate the initial condition for a weather forecast {\cite{tr2006accounting,tremolet2007model}}.
 Practical implementations of \eqref{eq:CostFn} pose mathematical and computational challenges.
 Firstly, the dimension of the problem can be large: in NWP \cite{Carrassi18} the dimension of the state can be of order $10^9$, and the number of observations can be of order $10^6$.
 This application is also time critical, so the time that can be allocated to the data assimilation procedure is very limited in operational situations.
 Computational efficiency is therefore vital, and designing techniques to ensure fast convergence of the minimisation of the objective function has been an ongoing area of research interest, see for instance \cite{fisher2017parallelization,bonavita2017strategy,ElAkkraoui13,Gurol14}.

-The weak constraint objective function \eqref{eq:CostFn} is typically solved via an incremental approach, where a small number of nonlinear outer loops and a larger number of linearised inner loops are solved \cite{GrattonS.2007AGMf,gratton2011range}.
+The weak constraint objective function \eqref{eq:CostFn} is typically solved via an incremental approach, where a small number of non-linear outer loops and a larger number of linearised inner loops are solved \cite{GrattonS.2007AGMf,gratton2011range}.
 Standard Krylov subspace solvers can then be applied for the inner loops.
-An alternative approach involves solving the linearised inner loop using a saddle point formulation \cite{gratton2018guaranteeing,fisher2017parallelization,green2019model,dauvzickaite2020spectral}.
-This has increased potential for parallelisation, which can allow full exploitation of modern computer architectures. {\rev{Additionally, the saddle point formulation admits a much richer choice of preconditioning structures compared to the primal form.}} Prior work has considered the development of specific preconditioners for the saddle point data assimilation problem \cite{gratton2018guaranteeing,fisher2017parallelization}, typically focusing on approximations to the term containing information about the linearised model.
+An alternative approach involves solving the linearised inner loop using a saddle point formulation \cite{gratton2018guaranteeing,fisher2017parallelization,green2019model,dauvzickaite2020spectral}, {which} admits a richer choice of preconditioning structures compared to the primal form.
+Prior work has developed specific preconditioners for the saddle point data assimilation problem \cite{gratton2018guaranteeing,fisher2017parallelization}, typically focusing on approximations to the term containing information about the linearised model.
 Block diagonal preconditioners are appealing, due to the potential to apply the MINRES algorithm and develop guaranteed theoretical insight about the convergence rates based on the eigenvalues of the preconditioned system, although inexact constraint preconditioners with GMRES have been found to yield better performance in data assimilation settings for a variety of problems \cite{gratton2018guaranteeing,freitag2018low}.